 - the distribution and number of snail species that can serve as intermediate

 - the distribution and number of bird species (migrants and summer residents) that can serve as definitive hosts

 - water currents

-- number of hours that people stay in the water
+- the number of hours that people swim in the water

 - time of day

 All of these factors can change on an annual basis.